Electronics notes/Diodes

 Their difference is in reverse behaviour:

-• Their Zener voltage is engineered to be at a voltage low enough to be used in typical low-voltage electronics (often between 2.4V and 7V, apparently up to 33V.
+• Their Zener voltage is engineered to be at a voltage lower than in regular diodes - low enough to be used in typical low-voltage electronics (often between 2.4V and 7V, apparently up to 33V.
 Lower-than-2.4V Zeners are actually imitations of Zener behaviour, and their behaviour is a little different(verify))

 • they have a wider reverse breakdown region